ayshaw/Dog-Breed-Project/docs/model.md

 We reduce the validation split to increase the training set.
 The learning rate is kept low to prevent the loss from jumping up and down, previous aggressive learning rates had non-monotonic loss.

 ![Resnet results](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/resnet_plot.jpeg "Resnet results")

+The validation does not show improvement.
+This is likely either to be poor fitting or the small size of the validation set is might make it hard to represent using the model.
+Data Augmentation will be able to improve the model, we would have to change our fit to a fit generator which would flow the images in from the directory without using up RAM.
+A dropout layer of 0.3 was added right before the final dense layer to prevent overfitting.
+Judging from the higher test accuracy than train accuracy, the biggest issue was not overfitting.